 Mystery House is historically notable for being the very first computer adventure game to use graphics rather than purely textual descriptions.
 It is also the first adventure game created by Roberta Williams, who, with her husband Ken, founded On-Line Systems, later known as Sierra On-Line, and currently known as Sierra Entertainment.

 The game starts out as a treasure hunting game, but the protagonist's fellow treasure-seekers start dying, and players must figure out who the culprit is.

 There were several different games called "Mystery House" that were released in Japan during the 1980s:

-- Star Craft's Mystery House for the FM-7 and PC-6001 was an enhanced port/remake, with the cartoon graphics replaced by more realistically drawn graphics, which was possible due to the higher resolution of Japanese computers at the time.
+- Star Craft's Mystery House for the FM-7 and PC-6001 was an official port/remake of On-Line Systems' game released in 1983.
+The cartoonish graphics were redrawn to be more realistic, which was possible due to the higher resolution of Japanese computers.

 - Micro Cabin's Mystery House was not actually related to the game, but simply borrowed the name, and had a different plot altogether.